carlosmaniero/1-algorithm-per-day/src/main/java/week001/README.md

 # Fibonacci

-I solved this problems in three different ways.
+Let's solve this problems in three different ways.
 The classical the recursive and using the Stream API.

-As you all know, the fibonacci sequence starts with 0 and 1, where the next value should be the sum of the previous one.
+As you all know, the fibonacci sequence starts with 0 and 1, where the next value should be the sum of the two previous values.

     0 1 1 2 3 5 8 ...